 Here at St Mary’s we take asthma very seriously.
-Mrs Murphy is our Asthma technician so if you have any concerns about your child’s asthma or if you have information you need to share with the school please contact her or the school office and we will update your child’s records.
+Miss Ellis is our Asthma technician so if you have any concerns about your child’s asthma or if you have information you need to share with the school please contact her or the school office and we will update your child’s records.

 To help us keep your child safe at school, they will need to have their own inhaler, clearly labelled with their name and family Doctor.
 We need you to be specific because we have many children with this condition and routinely keep inhalers inside classrooms for immediate access in the event of an asthma attack.
 If your child needs a spacer please make sure one is provided, however we do have a spare spacer if you are still in the process of getting this from your Doctor.

 The asthma form is available from the school office but it can also be downloaded here.